sbohmann/photobackup-server/README.md

 Please enable HEIF support.

-Now, in case ImageMagick7 is already installed from a package (in which case it currently does not have HEIF enabled and thus can't read HEIC images), plase uninstall using
+Now, in case ImageMagick7 is already installed from a package (in which case it currently does not have HEIF enabled and thus can't read HEIC images), plase uninstall it using

     sudo pkg remove ImageMagick7